 The Predator 17 is very much a case of “function over form”, where many of the sexier design elements were probably pushed off to the side in order to preserve the laptop’s amazing power pedigree – and that’s not necessarily a bad thing, either.

+The Acer Predator 17 represents everything that’s right with the best gaming laptops in 2017, as well as the places where they’re still miles behind the rest of the curve at the same time.
 All that said, there was one feature that absolutely blew my mind, and one that I haven’t seen in any other laptop to date: Acer’s FrostCore cooling technology.
 FrostCore works as a hot-swappable cartridge that contains extra fans and cooling units, which you can change out of the slot where your optical disc normally resides.
 This helps the laptop to stay cool during intense gaming sessions, and creates an additional set of vents that the laptop uses to blow off steam from the graphics card and CPU.

 Although we didn’t have a laser thermometer to test the difference between how hot the laptop was without FrostCore vs. it plugged in, there was definitely a change that could be felt when we ran The Witcher III on ultra settings for more than 20 minutes at a time.
 The laptop still gets hot, but if you’re planning on keeping the laptop on a solid surface during marathon LAN parties, it’s obvious where the FrostCore could save your motherboard from spontaneously combusting into a ball of flames.